 Please note the dates of the previous reviews.
 The levy was finally passed in 2009 and the administration has changed with the resignation of the previous superintendent.
 The school system continues to improve and even employs the 2010 Ohio Educator of the Year Jaclyn Davey.

 Richmond Heights Secondary School is a public high school in Richmond Heights.
-The principal of Richmond Heights Secondary School is Timothy L. Pingle, who can be contacted at email@example.com.
-614 students attend Richmond Heights Secondary School and identify mostly as Black, non-Hispanic; White, non-Hispanic; and Asian/Pacific Islander.
-22% of the 614 students here are classified as "economically disadvantaged", and 46% are paying reduced lunch prices.
-The ratio of students to teachers at Richmond Heights Secondary School is 19:1.
+The principal of Richmond Heights Secondary School is Timothy L. Pingle, whose e-mail is firstname.lastname@example.org.
+614 children attend Richmond Heights Secondary School and are mostly Black, non-Hispanic; White, non-Hispanic; and Asian/Pacific Islander.
+22% of the 614 students here are classified as "economically disadvantaged", and 46% get reduced lunch prices.
+The student to teacher ratio at Richmond Heights Secondary School is 19:1.
 Brush High School is one of the nearest high schools.